gravity-ui/farm/base-environments/docker-provider-farm/README.md

 **VM with docker**

 A VM based on a farm image with an independent Docker inside.
+Use with docker-proxy.

 Use `FARM_DEPLOYMENT_MODE` to define mode: `vm` or `docker_container`.

+> Docker proxy — container to proxy request to instance container by hash in address.

 ## Setup

 - **Pull base Farm image or build from repository**

 - **Copy example files to your project**
+  - Prepare `farm-config.json` — Main Farm configuration.
+  - Prepare `host-nginx-farm.conf` — Host Nginx rules to container (farm docker container only).
+  - Prepare `farm-nginx.conf` — Main Farm Nginx rules.
+  - Prepare `docker-proxy.conf` (for VM only).

 - **Build own project Farm image with configurations:**